Will-J-Gale/GTA5-Self-Driving-Car/README.md

 4. Run GTA_Self_Driving_Car.py

 ## Thoughts
-The model seemed to learn quite a lot from a relativly small dataset.
+The model seemed to learn quite a lot from a relatively small dataset.
 However, there is still a long way to go as other things need to be added such as
    * Scene segmentation to give a sense of what is surrounding the car
    * Depth perception to give a sense of distance to surroundings